wassy310/flutter_stt/README.md

 # flutter_stt
 ## Overview
 It is an application that converts what you say into text.
 Intended for use with Android and iOS smartphones.
+For more information on Flutter, please [click here](https://github.com/flutter/flutter).

 ## Getting Started
 - Clone this project.